Hit The Bottle

 In fact, after the mid-1840s, there are no positive, and very few even neutral comments about Philosophy in Marx's work (and that includes his letters).

 So, what complex argument has HTN got to offer to neutralise the above very clear evidence?
 Wonder no more:

 ...but I think Marx and Engels long ago recognised that this is not where the core of bourgeois ideology resides and had completed their critique of Hegel by the end of the 1840s.

-This 'argument' is on a par with someone telling us she heard a few years ago that an economist had refuted Das Kapital.
+That 'argument' is on a par with someone telling us she "heard a few years ago that an economist had refuted Das Kapital".

 Is that the best HTN can do?